dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

     *`M` will be used to perform checks on each operand, whose required types may be more strict.*

-*   **Logical-and**: Type check each branch using `M` as the matched value type of the left operand, and using the promoted type of the scrutinee from the left operand as the matched value type of the right hand operand *(that's `M` again, if there is no promotion)*.
+*   **Logical-and**: Type check the first operand using `M` as the matched value type, and type check the second operand using the (possibly promoted) matched value type obtained from the match-succeeded continuation of the first operand.
 The required type of the pattern is `Object?`.
     *The chosen matched value type will be used to perform checks on each operand, whose required types may be more strict.*